jidemobell/stocktrader/README.md

 1. Install Node dependencies

-        npm install
+        npm install -g

 ## Usage

+       run 'stocktrader'
-       run 'stocktrader' command from any command line or terminal window of choice after install
+       command from any command line or terminal window of choice after install

 This project uses postgres 9 and above.
 Install postgres, then Create a postgres database and name it as you wish.
 "MYDB" for example.
 You will need the user name and password and connection port.